infinum/eightshift-docs/website/docs/basics/basics.md

 ## Let's finally start with documentation

-We took our time to set up 40+ WP-CLI commands that will help you set up everything and use all our features without worrying about correct names, files, and organization.
+We took our time to set up bunch WP-CLI commands that will help you set up everything and use all our features without worrying about correct names, files, and organization.
 You can find out more on this link:

 [WP-CLI](wp-cli)